Eager loading and lazy loading in Laravel

 }

-With the AppServiceProvider we can load essential classes from our project to integrate them into the application.
+With the AppServiceProvider we can load essential classes of our project to integrate them into the application.

 So, if we now try to access the previous page, we will see an error on the screen like the following: